ikuhamada/state-doc/manual.rst

 	Charge of the system.
 Positive (negative) value indicates the system has deficit (excess) electron(s).

+VERBOSITY
+	Type: character

+	Default: LOW

+	Description:

+	Output level.

+	* LOW: minimum output

+	* MEDIUM: standard level of output (as in the legacy STATE with IPRI=1)

+	* HIGH: more output (for debugging)

+	The variable ``IPRI`` can be used to control the output level as:

+	* IPRI < 0: minimum output level

+	* IPRI = 1: standard output level

+	* IPRI > 1: more output level

 &CELL ... &END
   This block is used to define the unit cell.